Council large item collection for Londoners

 Here is a link to detailed information on every London household waste recycling centre including opening hours, whether they require ID, whether you need to book in advance and what types of waste they allow.

-If you don’t want to have to wait up to two weeks for the council or don’t have the wheels to take your waste to the tip yourself, you could use a private waste contractor to remove the waste for you.
-Just click on any of the big green buttons on this page to find your cheapest available collector today.
+If you don’t want to have to wait up to two weeks for the council or don’t have the wheels to take your waste to the tip yourself, there are other alternatives.
+In particular, you could hire a skip or use a private waste contractor for a same day rubbish removal - just click on any of the big green buttons on this page to find your cheapest available collector today.